inet-framework/inet-showcases/visualizer/networknode/doc/index.rst

-:orphan:

 Visualizing Network Nodes
 =========================

 Goals
 -----

-In network simulations, it is essential to visualize the participants of the communication.
-Customizing the appearance of nodes may also be important, for example, to highlight nodes or to distinguish nodes based on location or function.
+INET provides several options for visualizing network nodes, both on the 2D canvas and in 3D scenes.
+Beyond aesthetics, customizing the appearance of nodes can also be useful, for example, to highlight certain nodes or to distinguish nodes based on location or function.

-This showcase demonstrates how network nodes are visualized how their appearance can be customized in INET simulations.
+This showcase demonstrates how network nodes are visualized and how their appearance can be customized in INET simulations.

 | INET version: ``4.0``